PostHog/posthog.com/contents/handbook/company/security.md

 ## Password Strength

 Please use strong passwords for everything.
 Use the 1password password generator that comes with the app in all cases.
+Do not repeat passwords across different sites.

+## Dual Factor Authentication

+You should enable dual factor authentication for any account where the option is available, especially those which are core to your work.